Daemon-Solutions/tf-aws-elasticsearch/README.md

 es_master_instance_count - Master instance count (Defaults to 1)
-es_zone_awareness - Multi-AZ (if true instance count must be even) es_automatic_snapshot_start_hour - What time to allow automatic snapshots to be taken (defaults to 01) aws_region - Region to deploy (Defaults to eu-west-1)
+es_zone_awareness - Multi-AZ (if true instance count must be even) es_automatic_snapshot_start_hour - What time to allow automatic snapshots to be taken (defaults to 01) es_encrypt_at_rest_enabled - Whether to enable encryption at rest (Defaults to false.
+Note that encryption at rest is not available for all instance types.
+See the [AWS ElasticSearch Service documentation](https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/aes-supported-instance-types.html) for further details) es_encrypt_at_rest_kms_key_id - ID of a key to use for encryption at rest (Defaults to empty (which uses the default aws/es service key)) aws_region - Region to deploy (Defaults to eu-west-1)
 ```